michaelshiloh/resourcesForClasses/README.md

 ## Wordpress Resources

-1. Creating your first post as an author
+1. Creating your first post as a Wordpress author

 	1. Visit your blog's administratoin page at blogname/wp-admin e.g.  [http://intro18fall.nyuad.im/wp-admin](http://intro18fall.nyuad.im/wp-admin).
 Enter the user name and password that you have been given.